JRGTH/xigmanas-bem-extension/README.md

 **Description:**

- Boot Environments Manager Extension for NAS4Free/XigmaNAS.
+ Boot Environments Manager Extension for XigmaNAS.

  More information and description in the <a href="https://www.xigmanas.com/forums/viewtopic.php?f=71&t=14585">XigmaNAS Extension forums</a>